ThangakumarC/Social-Media-Post-Management/README.md

 # Social Media Post Management

-A small recommendation demo that uses a Node/Express backend with MongoDB and a React frontend (Create React App).
+A small recommendation demo that uses a Node/Express backend with MongoDB and a React frontend.
 The backend serves simple user and post endpoints and implements a lightweight recommendation endpoint that prioritizes posts matching user interests and then popular posts.

 ## Repo layout